GoldenaArcher/leetcode_solution/src/Array/Array.md

             Finally, the modified array nums = [1, 2, 3, 4, 5, 4, 5], and the length of the modified non-
         repeated array is j+1 = 5 (the actual length starts with 1 rather than 0).

+### 27. Remove Element
+*Method used to solve this problem*: Two Pointers.

+*Idea*:

+        The idea of this problem is similar to #26 Remove Duplicates from Sorted Array.
+It is the same approach.

+### 283. Move Zeroes
+*Method used to solve this problem*: Two Pointers.

+*Idea*:

+        The approach of current issue is similar to 27.
+Remove Element and # 26.
+Remove Duplicates from Sorted Array.
+Originally I used two loops, it is still O(n) as O(2n) is same as O(n), but it was only sub-optimal.
+The more optimal method is to swap two values with different pointers in the array if the current values != 0.

 ## Medium
 ### 11. Container With Most Water